nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Feature #6 : Checks eligibility for NOC/SEP - check

-Checks whether the user is eligible for SEP or NOC
+Checks whether the user is eligible for SEP or NOC.
+The specific eligibility for these programs can be found in the glossary.

 ###### Format of input: `check <PROGRAM>`